-The city was blanketed in a foot of snow in a storm that lasted 48 hours.
-For a city that gets a major snowstorm on an average of once every 7 years, it’s no surprise that everything shut down when the storm began.
+In 2003, the city was blanketed in a foot (0.3 m) of snow in a storm that lasted 48 hours.
+For a city that gets a major snowstorm on an average of once every seven years, it’s no surprise that everything shut down when the storm began.

 Jerusalem from Northeast

 Few things better illustrate the reality that Jerusalem sits on the edge of the wilderness (desert) than this photograph.
 The top of the Mt. of Olives here had about a foot (0.3 m) of snow, but only a few miles away no snow was on the ground.

 “Jerusalem of Gold” was for a few days a “Jerusalem of White.”
 The 80,000 tombs on the Mt. of Olives make a decorative foreground.
 The snow here lasts longer than other places, because of the lack of traffic.

 Snow clings to the dome of the Muslim shrine and to the rooftops of the Old City in the background.
 It is interesting to note that while snow is mentioned in Scripture, it is only part of one narrative passage.
 David’s mighty man Benaiah is credited with having killed a lion in a pit on a snowy day (2 Sam 23:20).

 Hebrew University and the schools in the Jerusalem area were closed for three days because of road conditions.
 Schools were set to re-open on Friday for a shortened day of classes before the Sabbath.